challenge of change

 What?!
 Yes, that’s right.
 Let me explain.

 How many times have you hired someone who you thought was a promising candidate?
 Someone who interviewed well, passed your criteria, and looked like a winner on paper.
 Then, you hired that individual and found later that they were poor performers.
-Or worse, you thought they were just plain stupid.
+Or worse, you thought they just weren’t smart.

-Do you really think they were stupid?
-Seriously, after all that vetting, do you think you hired someone dumb?
+Do you really think they were airheads?
+Seriously, after all that vetting, do you think you hired a foolish person?
 I would argue that you didn’t hire a foolish person.
-Instead, you had non-existent or poorly defined systems and procedures in place — if there was any documentation at all — and that “stupid” person was thrown into the fire with no procedural support system.
+Instead, you had non-existent or poorly defined systems and procedures in place (if any at all) — and that “ignorant” person was thrown into the fire with no procedural support system.

-After all, we don’t hire dumb folks.
-Instead, we have lacking systems and processes that make them look stupid and force them to underperform.
+After all, we don’t hire unintelligent folks.
+Instead, we have lacking systems and processes that make them look reckless, forcing them to underperform.

 Nicole Mason on Unsplash

-Quite frankly, it’s a stupid way to run a business.
+Quite frankly, it’s a foolish way to run a business.

 Let’s rid ourselves of this “stupid” label and take a different approach.